-Most publishers require authors to be represented by an agent before they agree to review a proposal.
+Most traditional publishers (as opposed to self-publishing services where you pay for all editing, design and printing costs) require authors to be represented by an agent before they agree to review a proposal.
 Literary agencies have core competencies and strengths that authors need to know before they submit their proposals for review.
 Most agencies will not accept unsolicited proposals but prefer query letters before agreeing to review complete proposals or manuscripts.
 In all cases, email with attached files is the preferred method of submissions.

 We encourage authors to do their homework and learn who is best suited to represent their work.
-This is challenging but, with a little research, doesn't have to be time consuming.
+This is challenging but, with a little research, doesn't have to be time consuming and is most beneficial.

 When you get a positive response and request for a proposal, ask the agent for their preferred proposal template.
 You are welcome to use our templates for non-fiction, which you can view below and download.
 Take your time preparing the proposal and remember, it's more important at this stage for the agent to hear why your book should be published, including competitive analysis, and who the intended audience is, including market demographics and psychographics.
 An overview and simple outline will show your ability to organize your thoughts and a sample of your writing ( a couple of chapters, max) will show the agent your writing skill.

 Understand the Literary Representation Agency Agreement